Alluxio/alluxio/docs/en/core-services/Caching.md

 Note that the ordering of the quotas must match with the ordering of the paths.

-There is a subtle difference between `alluxio.worker.memory.size` and `alluxio.worker.tieredstore.level0.dirs.quota`, which defaults to the former.
+There is a subtle difference between `alluxio.worker.ramdisk.size` and `alluxio.worker.tieredstore.level0.dirs.quota`, which defaults to the former.
 Alluxio will provision and mount a ramdisk when started with the `Mount` or `SudoMount` options.
-This ramdisk will have its size determined by `alluxio.worker.memory.size` regardless of the value set in `alluxio.worker.tieredstore.level0.dirs.quota`.
+This ramdisk will have its size determined by `alluxio.worker.ramdisk.size` regardless of the value set in `alluxio.worker.tieredstore.level0.dirs.quota`.
 Similarly, the quota should be set independently of the memory size if devices other than the default Alluxio provisioned ramdisk are to be used.